dattar321/behaviour-prediction/README.md

 2. **Subscription_Features:** Includes details about the customer's subscription plan (Contract, billing methods, and tenure).
 3. **Billing_Features:** Focuses on financial details like monthly and total charges.
 4. **Service_Features:** Describes the various services and options available to the customer.

+For better understanding, You can read the `EDA.ipynb` notebook for detailed statistical analysis.

 # **Setup Instructions**